Frequently Asked Questions

 Will an interview be required?
 If so, when will it occur?

-The most qualified candidates will be invited for an interview.
-Interviews will begin in March 2014.
+candidates will be invited for an interview.
+Interviews will be held

 When will you make decisions about who is accepted into the program?